Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_S3FS_Mounts.md

 boot-images /var/lib/cps-local/boot-images fuse.s3fs _netdev,allow_other,passwd_file=/root/.ims.s3fs,url=http://rgw-vip.nmn,use_path_request_style,use_cache=/var/lib/s3fs_cache,check_cache_dir_exist,use_xattr 0 0
 ```

-If the above line isn't present in `/etc/fstab`, add the above content and proceed to Step 3.
+If the above line is not present in `/etc/fstab`, add the above content and proceed to Step 3.

 ## Step 3: Attempt to Remount the Mount Point